 Surface runoff harvesting

 This can be used in reservoirs, tanks, and ponds.
-Also, surface runoff can give water which farmers can use for feeding the animals, farming, and other domestic purposes.
+Also, surface runoff can give farmers water for feeding the animals, farming, and other domestic purposes.

 Rooftop rainwater harvesting

 This type of rainwater harvesting can be done in schools, offices, and homes.
 People can do this by intercepting the rainwater to flow in a definite direction only.
-Thereafter, the water will reach a tank or a bucket using the plastic/ PVC pipes or bamboo/ wood pipes.
+After that, the water will reach a tank or a bucket using plastic/ PVC pipes or bamboo/ wood pipes.

 You can also construct recharge pits that can hold the rainwater.
-You can have it in any size or shape, depending on the amount of the rain that your location receives.
-Meanwhile, you need to fill the pits with gravels, boulders, and sand that will filter the impurities that are carried with the rain's first flow.
+You can have it in any size or shape, depending on the amount of rain your location receives.
+Meanwhile, you need to fill the pits with gravels, boulders, and sand that will filter the impurities carried with the rain's first flow.

 Rainwater harvesting through solar panels

-Both the solar energy and the rainwater are a renewable resource here on the Earth.
-Solar panels can also be used to harvest rainwater and convert it into drinking quality which is free from bacteria and any suspended matter.
-With the solar panels, it can power simple filtration and disinfection process among the rainwater.
+Both solar energy and rainwater are renewable resources here on the Earth.
+Solar panels can also be used to harvest rainwater and convert it into drinking quality free from bacteria and any suspended matter.
+The solar panels can power a simple filtration and disinfection process among the rainwater.